 The V800 has a very careful design, both in terms of aesthetics and the materials used.
-The body is made of aluminium and stainless steel, with the buttons in aluminium.
-The main button is decorated in red "Polar", and the case slightly overhangs the screen, with Gorilla Glass protection, to try and save it as much as possible from any kind of bump or scratch.
-On the side with only two buttons there is a nice engraving of the V800, while on the buckle of the strap, also in aluminium, it is "Polar" that is engraved.
-The strap is made of high quality rubber, with a slight groove.
+The body is made of aluminum and stainless steel, with aluminum buttons.
+The main button is decorated in red "Polar", and the case slightly overlaps the screen, with Gorilla Glass protection, to try to save it as much as possible from any kind of blow or scratch.
+On the side with only two buttons is a nice V800 engraving, while on the strap buckle, also made of aluminum, it is "Polar" that is engraved.
+The strap is made of high quality rubber, with light knurling.

-Through the menu, or by leaving the key marked "Up" pressed, we can choose the "face" of the clock.
-These are the possibilities we have
+Through the menu, or by pressing the key marked "Up", we can choose the "dial" of the watch.
+These are the possibilities available to us

 - Date and time (without seconds)